 Print Editions Explained

-Modern printing makes it easier to create and sell art.
+Modern printing makes art easy to create and sell.
 Here are the types of art prints available through POD services like Podbase.

-Printed on acid-free paper or canvas, giclées can last over 100 years and still look stunning.
-You can use them for fine art, detailed drawings, and photography.
+Giclee prints (pronounced zhee-clay) use specialized inkjet printers and pigment-based inks that resist fading.
+Made at a minimum of 1200 dpi, that resolution is what makes them sharp and richly colored.
+Printed on acid-free paper or canvas, giclees can last over 100 years and still look stunning - ideal for fine art, detailed drawings, and photography.

 Also Read: